veeren/theperfumelibrary/README.md

-*Please get the raw code by clcicking above html file then click on raw tab on you Top Right*
+*__Please get the raw code by clcicking above html file and then click on raw tab on you Top Right__* *You can copy the code easily by going main root folder*
 # Anthology Page

 ```html